 Unlike the hot & humid summer and the cooler winter months, weather in spring is at its most comfortable and pleasant throughout much of Spain.

-As spring begins to roll into Spain, popular beach towns along the Mediterranean like Malaga and Marbella start kickin’ up as the both the water and air temperatures rise.
+As spring begins to roll into Spain, popular beach towns along the Mediterranean like Malaga and Marbella start kickin’ up as both the water and air temperatures rise.

 Elsewhere in Spain, late spring marks the end of the cooler months.
 Destinations like Madrid and Barcelona begin to awake from their winter slumbers as daytime temperatures start to inch into the twenties (ºC) with plenty of sunny days at hand.